 Let’s consider again a very unlikely event that was mentioned earlier – that of correctly guessing a 4 PIN digit number on the first attempt.
 This is a whopping hundred thousand times more likely than the David Beckham phone number scenario, but it is still sufficiently unlikely – 1 in 10,000 – for credit card security to rely on it!
 For a single card to a game, the PIN number point – 1 in 10,000 chance of having completed a full house/coverall – is reached at 52 calls in 90 ball and 55 calls in 75 ball.
 This is also the point where, if there are 10,000 cards in play, it becomes more likely than not that some player will have called bingo.
 Of course “more likely than not” is a very long way from “certain” which as we explained earlier is 65 calls in a 75 ball game, and then only if cards including every possible legal combination of numbers are in play.

 We do not know of ANY 90 ball sliding jackpots where the prize has not slid right down to the baseline by 52 calls.
-Many 75 ball sliding jackpots still have an enhanced prize at 55 calls, but the only two we know of where it is a substantial proportion of the headline prize are United Bingo’s Daily Thousand (card price £2, some cards given away free to new players) where the prize for 55 calls is £600 (as opposed to a headline prize of £1000 for 47 calls), and Ignite’s Friday night game (at Costa Bingo and some sister sites, 6 cards free to players who have deposited during the last 7 days) where the prize for 55 calls is £5000 (as opposed to a headline prize of £10,000 for 44 calls).
-Both these games are no longer being run as of Spring 2018.
+Many 75 ball sliding jackpots still have an enhanced prize at 55 calls, but the only two we know of where it is a substantial proportion of the headline prize were United Bingo’s Daily Thousand (card price £2, some cards given away free to new players) where the prize for 55 calls was £600 (as opposed to a headline prize of £1000 for 47 calls), and Ignite’s Friday night game (at Costa Bingo and some sister sites, 6 cards free to players who had deposited during the last 7 days) where the prize for 55 calls was £5000 (as opposed to a headline prize of £10,000 for 44 calls).
+Both these games were discontinued back in 2017.
 The Costa game did typically have more than 10,000 cards in play so it was a reasonably regular occurrence for one of the larger prizes to be won.